Optimal Learning Rates for Regularized Least-Squares with a Fourier Capacity Condition: Conclusion

 \section{Conclusion}

 In this paper, we derive novel minimax learning rates for ridge regression over Hilbert scales with general source conditions.
-A notable feature of our analysis is that we do not impose the conventional conditions on eigendecay rates, and instead present a new approach based on estimating the Bernstein widths of the kernel class in $L^{\infty}$ to demonstrate minimax optimality.
-We introduce a new Fourier capacity condition, which characterizes the complexity of the kernel via the optimal Lorentz range space of a modified Mercer operator.
-Future work involves extending our convergence analysis to stronger interpolation norms and online regression settings.
+Our analysis hinges on a detailed derivation of sharp estimates for kernel eigendecay, that elucidate the precise interaction of kernel, measure, dimension, and functional geometry in characterizing the complexity of the RKHS.
+Our approach is based on estimating the Gelfand widths of the kernel class in $L^{\infty}(\mathcal{X})$ via a new Fourier capacity condition, which characterizes the complexity of the kernel through an isocapacitary condition on small balls in the metric measure space $(\mathcal{X}, \nu, |||\cdot|||_{d})$.
+In the process, we examine the influence of kernel Dirichlet capacities (Lemmas \ref{Isoperimetric Equivalance} and \ref{Alternative Spectral Estimates}) and the local dynamics of the RKHS-associated Hunt process (Corollary \ref{Alternative Spectral Estimates with Escape Rate}) in determining the relative smoothness of the kernel class in $L^2(\nu)$.
+Our analysis suggests that a capacitary approach to large deviations, as opposed to a purely measure-theoretic perspective, may be promising in the context of finite-sample asymptotics for nonparametric regression.
+Future work involves further developing this probabilistic perspective on ridge regression in both offline and online learning settings.